DanielRiera/translate-html/README.md

 # Installation

-1.- Copy lang.min.js in a folder
+-Copy lang.min.js in a folder
-2.- Reference in index with script tag
+-Reference in index with script tag
-3.- Create "lang" variable for control the languaje selected, using 1,2,3,4... for diferent languajes for example:
+-Create "lang" variable for control the languaje selected, using 1,2,3,4... for diferent languajes for example:

 	lang = 1;